GIS4DEV/OR-Dorian/docs/report/RE-Dorian-Report.md

 Outline the data to be used in your replication study, including:

 - twitter search parameters
+- attach / link to files containing status_id's for the search results
 - any data used to normalize the tweets
 - methods for analysis / synthesis